 The more you’re putting yourself out there, the more likely you are to find success.
 Especially once you’ve taken this advice on board.
 You’re ready to go!

 Another major factor we hear so much about these days is authenticity.
 It’s important for all kinds of relationships in your life and this extends to dating as well.
+Especially, if you're just starting a relationship.

 It leads into other scary topics like vulnerability which can be intimidating.
 But I assure you it’s worth the effort.
 When you can learn to be vulnerable and authentic with people, it has a positive effect on how you communicate.

 You’re no longer trying to maintain a complex version of yourself.
 Instead, you’re putting the real ‘you’ out there for people to see.
 It’s honest, refreshing and very comforting to be around.
+Also, it's a great way to make a girl feel special.

 If you’re stuck in this mindset, I’m sorry but you’re wrong.
 Absolutely no judgment here though.
 I used to be there myself but that’s also why I know it’s dead wrong.
+And that's why so many men end up marrying women they shouldn't.

 I talked about the misconception of why women don’t like nice guys recently.
 If you’re in this mindset right now, I highly recommend taking a look to dig into the specifics.